Rouse Africa awarded “Africa Firm to Watch - 2017” by Managing IP

-- We’ve got more than a decade’s experience on the continent and a comprehensive network of Intellectual Property associates in every jurisdiction.
-Our experts include patent, trade mark and copyright professionals and an Advocate from Africa, who have extensive combined knowledge of IP in Africa and who understand the different complexities and requirements in individual African countries.
+- In conjunction with our team in the Middle East, we’ve got more than a decade’s experience on the continent and a comprehensive network of Intellectual Property associates in every jurisdiction.
+We have extensive combined knowledge of IP in Africa and understand the different complexities and requirements in individual African countries.

 - All the latest IP news coming direct from our specialists throughout Africa.

 - The blog is regularly updated with news about cases which could impact our clients as well as regulatory, economic and political changes.

 Trade mark filings in Africa are actually doubling year on year, and according to the World Intellectual Property Organisation, global IP activity in 2014 grew by 9% for patents and 6.4% for trade marks.
 We have extensive experience in all aspects of trade mark filing and prosecution in Africa, and advise on trade mark strategy for some of the largest companies in the world across the automotive, financial services and electronics sectors amongst others.